Elizabeth Carew: Relations

 She was a first half-cousin of both Anne Boleyn and Catherine Howard and a second half-cousin of Jane Seymour, which increased her standing at court.
 Her only brother was Sir Francis Bryan, called "the Vicar of Hell" for his lack of principles.
 She is said to have been friends with Bessie Blount, Henry's mistress who produced an illegitimate son in 1519.
 Her mother, Margaret Bourchier, was a half-sister of Anne Boleyn's mother, Elizabeth Howard, and also of Catherine Howard's father, Edmund Howard, sharing the same mother but different fathers.
 Through her mother she was also related to Edward III, Anne Plantagenet, and was the step-granddaughter of Thomas Howard.
 With Jane Seymour they both shared a great-grandmother; their grandmothers were half-sisters who shared the same mother but had different fathers.
 Her sister, Margaret Bryan, was married to Sir Henry Guildford.

-Through her granddaughter, Elizabeth Throckmorton, she is related to Sir Walter Raleigh.
+Through her granddaughter, Elizabeth Throckmorton, Carew is related to Sir Walter Raleigh.

 Life

-Elizabeth Carew had been raised at court because both of her parents held offices in the royal household.
-Her father was vice chamberlain of the queen's household and her mother was a lady-in-waiting to Catherine of Aragon.
+Carew had been raised at court because both of her parents held offices in the royal household.
+Her father was vice chamberlain of the queen's household and her mother was a lady-in-waiting to Queen Catherine of Aragon.
 Prior to Elizabeth's marriage, Henry VIII made a grant of £500 to her mother.
 The grant was "to [Elizabeth's] marriage, which by Gods grace shall be espoused to and wedded to Nicholas Carewe, son and heir apparent to Sir Richard Carewe, knight, before the feast of the Purification of Our Blessed Lady the Virgin," The grant was made on November 7 and both Elizabeth and her mother signed it.
 Nicholas and Elizabeth were married that December.
 At that time he was 19 and she was 14.
 Henry almost certainly arranged their marriage: he attended their wedding and endowed them with a gift of 50 marks' worth of land.

 In the early, halcyon days of Henry VIII's reign, Elizabeth and her future husband were members of the king's inner social circle and performed regularly in the masques and dances that were among his favorite pastimes.
 Notably, she danced in Greenwich in both 1514/1515 and 1518.

 Elizabeth also showed an interest in literature.
 She is credited with persuading her uncle, John Bourchier, to translate the Spanish tale The Castle of Love into English.
 He is also known to have translated the courtly romance, Huon of Bordeaux, for Elizabeth.
 Included in her collection of books were copies of Recuyell of the Histories of Troye, The Voyage of Sir Nicholas Carewe, and John Lydgate’s Fall of Princes.
 Like The Castle of Love and Huon of Bordeaux, Recuyell of the Histories of Troye falls under the genre of romance.